Open components for the cloud-edge continuum

 Baremetal Operating System

 BOS extends the traditional definition of machine-centric Infrastructure-as-a-service (IaaS) by operationalizing and combining cloud-native concepts with robust and known open-source components.
-It is primarily provided via projects IronCore and CobaltCore, whereas other projects assist with its production-grade monitoring and operations.
+CobaltCore is an OpenStack distribution providing an IaaS API suited for non-cloud-native and heritage workloads.
+IronCore exposes a cloud-native IaaS API tailored for ephemeral, Kubernetes-native workloads.
+Both can optionally build on a shared foundation of Bare Metal Management and Network Automation, which are part of the IronCore product family.
+Other projects assist with production-grade monitoring and operations.

 CobaltCore